Blood & Honour

-Blood & Honour is a neo-Nazi music promotion network and right-wing extremist political group founded in the United Kingdom by Ian Stuart Donaldson in 1987.
-It is composed of white nationalists and has links to Combat 18.
+Blood & Honour is a neo-Nazi music promotion network and right-wing extremist political group founded in the United Kingdom by Ian Stuart Donaldson and Nicky Crane in 1987.
+It is composed of neo-Nazis and has links to Combat 18.

 Sometimes the code 28 is used to represent Blood & Honour, derived from the second and eighth letters of the Latin alphabet, B and H, and the group uses Nazi symbolism.
 Its official website self-describes as a "musical based resistance network" and dubs its "global confederacy of freedom fighters" Brotherhood 28.

 In the UK, the group used to organise white power concerts by Rock Against Communism (RAC) bands.
 It publishes a magazine called Blood and Honour.
 There are official divisions in several countries, including two rival groups in the United States.
 It is banned in several countries, including Germany, Spain, Russia, and Canada.
 In January 2025, the UK government applied financial sanctions to the organisation under counter-terrorism regulations.